Consultation: Strengthening monitoring of medicines in Australia

 Invitation to comment

-The TGA is seeking comments from interested parties on the proposed enhancements to the safety monitoring of medicines in Australia.
+The TGA sought comments from interested parties on the proposed enhancements to the safety monitoring of medicines in Australia.

 - Consultation: Strengthening monitoring of medicines in Australia - Enhanced medicines vigilance (pdf,255kb)